zf9/FiveM-Launcher/README.md

 # ZF9#7655
 What it does.
-When joining a server it checks server version and if pure mode is enabled and launch the game joining the server without needing a restart
+When joining a server it checks server version and if pure mode is enabled and launchss the game joining the server without needing a restart